MainulDip/JavaEveryday/java-tour-part-2.md

 ```
 > abstract class observations

-- An instance of an abstract class can not be created.
+- An instance of an abstract class can not be created. (kotlin allows)

 - Constructors are allowed.